SHK2805/yolov5-hard-hat-detection/README.md

 * So make sure your dataset is sufficiently large and diverse.
 * We are using the pretrained weights in this project

+### YOLOv5 files used
+* The following files are used from the yolov5 repo
+  * train.py: This file is used to train the model
+  * val.py: This file is used to test the model
+  * detect.py: This file is used to detect the model

 ### ML Pipeline
 * The ML pipeline is a sequence of steps that are executed in order to build, train, evaluate, and deploy a machine learning model.
-* Below are the steps in the ML pipeline:
+* Below are the steps in the ML pipeline (all the steps are **Not** needed in this project):
   1. Data Collection
   2. Data Ingestion
   3. Data Transformation
   4. Model Training
   5. Model Evaluation
-6. Model Deployment
+  6. Model Deployment / Pusher
   7. Model Monitoring
   8. Model Retraining
+  9. Model Export

 ### Workflow
 * We update the below files in that order to achieve the ML pipeline: